Aerial view of Dartmouth Cove proposed infilling efforts including a park with trees along the waterfront.

 HRM blocks access - an update on our Trail Agreement with HRM

-Dartmouth, NS – January 19, 2026
+Dartmouth, NS – March 19th, 2026

-In December, One Dartmouth Cove requested access to our property - the only remaining undeveloped privately owned shoreline property in Dartmouth Cove.
+One Dartmouth Cove is saddened to provide an update regarding the rejection of recent request for access to our property, the only remaining undeveloped privately owned shoreline property in Dartmouth Cove.

-We requested access in accordance with a longstanding, 15+ year old collaborative agreement with HRM.
-The agreement allows the public to enjoy the Waterfront Trail on our land and that we, the property owners, can access our land over HRM property.
+In December, One Dartmouth Cove requested access to our property in accordance with a long-standing, collaborative agreement with the Halifax Regional Municipality (HRM).
+This agreement, which has been in place for 20 years, allows the public to enjoy the Waterfront Trail across our private land while ensuring property owners can access their land via HRM property.

 Safe, proven infilling is the only plan to save Dartmouth Cove